riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Q21.
 List  all customers  from Spain that made orders.\
 Q22.
 List  all customers  from Spain that made no order.\
 Q23.
 Return the order with the minimum order for each employee.\
 Q24.
-Compare each year's number of active customers to the previous year's by a table.
+Compare each year's number of active customers to the previous year's by a table.\
+Q25.
+List employees'names with their managers' names.\